Manar* fled life under ISIS

 Disclaimer: If you are a child, or know a child that may be under threat of violence, emotional or physical abuse please call Kids Help Line on 1800 551 800 or visit www.theline.org.au to access a 24 hour telephone or online counselling service for young people aged between 5 and 18.
 You may also report a suspected child abuse scenario via 1800 688 009 or visit www.childabuseprevention.com.au.

-* Names changed to protect identity.
+* Names changed to protect their identities.